cagilalsac/PMS/README.md

 # Project Development Roadmap

-Note: Project development roadmap can also be found at: https://github.com/cagilalsac/PMS/tree/master/PMS.AppHost/Roadmap.pdf

-Note: In order to open the links, you must download and open the pdf file with a browser.

 Note: For database, you can either use SQL Server LocalDB if you use Windows and Visual Studio Community, or SQLite (https://www.sqlite.org/) if you use an operating system other than Windows, or SQL Server with Docker if you use an operating system other than Windows.